 You may even prefer to make up your IPAD playlist for the evening and this is encouraged if you’re keen to have more control over the music between sets.
 Alternatively we will play upbeat music during the break.

 We also recommend that you schedule your evening food to be served after the bands first set, it doesn’t matter how good the band is, people always think with their stomachs first and that could mean an empty dance floor!

 How do you keep playing the same songs fresh?

 That is a good question.
 We love a flight so no two gigs are ever the same.
 With a lot of songs we couldn't replicate the gig if we tried.
 You are right, you have got to keep it fresh for the band and the client.
 We can all smell a bored function band a mile off.
-That aint us.
+Am I right?
+That ain't us.

 How much will my party cost?

-I'm going to be really honest with you...Your UK party or wedding could cost anywhere between £800 - £2,000 pounds depending on what you need and where you are.
+I'm going to be really honest with you...Your UK party or wedding could cost anywhere between £800 - £2,000 pounds if you are local and quite a bit more depending on what you need and where you are.
 Any band quoting less are not the quality you need for your great party or important day.
 Best contact us with your needs and let us give you a professional quotation.

 Why is the price higher than the website?

 I’m sure you’ve spent many hours trawling through the hundreds of wedding bands on the net and after submitting your first few enquiries have found that prices quoted are often higher than the advertised fees.
 The main reason for this is that bands will advertise their base rate but may charge more when travelling.
 First of all there’s the fuel costs but then they also need to consider the extra time spent travelling and whether accommodation will be required or you may need us to set up earlier/ finish later than we would do normally.
-If you have a huge room or loads of guests we may add a sound engineer and additional lighting to ensure or sound light and vision make the party rock.
+If you have a huge room or loads of guests we may suggest adding a sound engineer and additional lighting to ensure all is the best it can be.
+Sound Light and Vision make the party rock!

 Are there hidden extras?